shahabqamar/pixelperfect/README.md

 5. Enjoy!

 ## Known limitations
 * The extension only supports web pages that are served over http or https.
 Web pages accessed locally (over a file:/// protocol) are currently not supported.
-This also holds true for static design URLs.
+This also holds true for static design URLs over file:///.
 * URL for static design and JSON import validation is flaky.
 The extension will fail silently if you put in invalid values.